PacificBiosciences/paraphase/README.md

 Optional parameters:
 - `-g`: Region(s) to analyze, separated by comma.
 All supported [regions](docs/regions.md) will be analyzed if not specified.
 Please use region name, i.e. first column in the doc.
 - `-t`: Number of threads.
+- `-p`: Prefix of output files when the input is a single sample, i.e. use with `-b`.
+If not provided, prefix will be extracted from the name of the input BAM.
 - `--genome`: Genome reference build.
 Default is `38`.
 If `37` or `19` is specified, Paraphase will run the analysis for GRCh37 or hg19, respectively (note that only 11 medically relevant [regions](docs/regions.md) are supported now for GRCh37/hg19).
 - `gene1only`: If specified, variants calls will be made against the main gene only for SMN1, PMS2, STRC, NCF1 and IKBKG, see [below](#interpreting-the-output).
 - `--novcf`: If specified, no VCF files will be produced.